 Figure 20.
-Months of household income that can be covered by liquid assets (savings, current accounts, ISAs)
+Months of household income that can be covered by liquid financial assets (savings accounts, current accounts, ISAs)

-Note: working age individuals only (age 20-64).
+Note: Working-age individuals only (aged 20-64).
 Liquid financial assets are the sum of funds held in current accounts (net of overdraft), savings accounts and ISAs at the household level.
 Ethnic group is reported individually.

-Source: authors' calculation using the Wealth and Assets Survey wave 5 (2014-16).
+Source: Authors' calculations using the Wealth and Assets Survey wave 5 (2014-16).

 For many households, even short-term income shocks can present a serious challenge to their finances.
-Overall, 60% of working age individuals live in households with accessible savings sufficient to cover three months of income, but this varies substantially by ethnic group, as shown by Figure 20.
-Among working age Bangladeshi, black Caribbean and black African individuals, only around 30% live in households with enough saved in current accounts, savings accounts and ISAs to cover one month of household income, and around 10% can cover three months of income.
-This latter figure is approximately a fifth of that of the Indian ethnic group, and a quarter of the white British majority.
-For some of those who are self-employed the wait to June for the SEISS might be particularly difficult.
+Overall, 60% of working-age individuals live in households with accessible savings sufficient to cover three months of income, but this varies substantially by ethnic group, as shown by Figure 20.
+Among working-age Bangladeshi, black Caribbean and black African individuals, only around 30% live in households with enough saved in current accounts, savings accounts and ISAs to cover one month of household income, and around 10% can cover three months of income.
+This latter figure is approximately a fifth of that for the Indian ethnic group, and a quarter of that for the white British majority.
+For some of those who are self-employed, the wait until June for the SEISS might be particularly difficult.